 - Linda Schwartz Endowment Award

-Surrey Campus student studios and exhibition spaces: Two drawing and painting studios, a sculpture and 3D studies studio (including wood shop, casting shop, metal shop), a ceramic studio, a photo studio, darkroom, two mac computer labs, a print media studio, The Fine Arts Gallery, and the Artbutus Gallery at the Coast Capital Library.
+Surrey Campus student studios and exhibition spaces: Two drawing and painting studios, a sculpture and 3D studies studio (including wood shop, casting shop, metal shop), a ceramic studio, a photo studio, darkroom, two mac computer labs, a print media studio, 4th Year Studios, The Fine Arts Gallery, and the Arbutus Gallery at the Coast Capital Library.